Vashg1/Govashini_Pursan/Jumo/ReadMe.txt

 Column names always stay the same

-Some error handling that could be considered:
-•  More fields sent than required
+Some error handling that could be considered: â€¢  More fields sent than required â€¢  Invalid Characters â€¢  Missing values and fields
-•  Invalid Characters
-•  Missing values and fields

 The above error handling could be implemented.
 However, in order to keep the application simple and clean, I've adhered to the requirements of the specification.